pintail105/SailingTools/README.md

 All menus are designed with Back being the default option.
 This helps avoid choosing something you don't want to do when bumping the buttons, like during an active race.
 Targets are saved to slots.
 Garmin limits the menu items, so only 15 slots are available at this time.
 Activity recording starts automatically when the unit gets a (marginal) location fix.
-If the timer is already running, starting it will reset it.
+If the timer is already running, starting it from the main menu will reset it.
 The time is currently hard coded to 5 minutes.
+When viewing the timer, pressing the run button will round the timer to closest minute.
 If the location stops being updated or becomes poor quality, the display will grey slightly and will include a warning text in red.

-Currently the layouts are designed for the Garmin Forerunner 235.
-Layouts for other Garmin watches are planned for the future (please feel free to send me a request).
+The original layout was designed for the Garmin Forerunner 235.
+Layouts for other round-faced watches are now included, though there could be minor issues to different font sizes on different devices.
+Please feel free to let me know if there are issues with the layout on a particular watch, or for requests to support a specific watch.

+Disclaimer: Do not use this app for primary navigational purposes.

 Main View:
 ![Main View](https://github.com/pintail105/SailingTools/raw/master/img/mainView.png?raw=true "Main View")